opendatateam/udata/docs/getting-started.md

     inv serve --port 7001
     ```

-Now, you can use your udata api !
+Now, you can use your udata API!

 ```shell
 curl http://dev.local:7000/api/1/datasets/